neillsom/dance-up/README.md

 ```

 ## Installation
-*The project was written in Ruby 2.2 and Rails 4.1.0*
+*This project was written in Ruby 2.2 and Rails 4.1.0*
-To run this project locally:
+### To run this project locally:
 - Clone the repository: `git clone https://github.com/neillsom/dance-up YOUR_PROJECT_NAME`
 - Move into the project directory: `cd YOUR_PROJECT_NAME`
 - Install gems / dependencies: `bundle install`